 Keeping up to date with the latest developments and advice will be key over the coming weeks and months, especially using information from trusted and highly authoritative sources such as the World Health Organisation (WHO), UK Government, NHS, and ACAS.
 It is recommended that employers regularly update all relevant workplace policies and procedures in light of the latest official guidance.
 Remember, there are many myths circulating regarding Coronavirus, hence it is important to only cite verified and trustworthy information sources.
 As policies and procedures are updated, it will be important to ensure all employees are kept up to date with any key changes made.

 While the worst-case scenario for UK SME’s, as a result of Coronavirus, may never happen, such an outcome should be planned for in the same manner as any other serious business risk.
 At this stage, effective risk management, planning, and communication are vital to protecting the interests of your business and its valued staff members.
-If you have any questions about the issues discussed, please do get in touch with us and receive a free 15-minute phone consultation with one of our expert lawyers.
+If you have any questions about the issues discussed, please do get in touch with us and receive a free 15-minute phone consultation with one of our expert lawyers or trial our range of legal document templates.

 All information is correct as of 12 March 2020.